Nexosis/nexosis.github.io/_guides/Session.md

 * `data` - The predicted values that the Nexosis API generated.

 Interpretation of the values in `metrics` and `data` is different between [Forecast](forecast) and [Impact Analysis](impactanalysis) sessions, so you'll want to go to those pages to learn more about what to do with them.

+#### Model Session Results
+Model building sessions will additionally return the `modelId` once the model has been successfully built.